 - Once selected, click Close at the bottom of the window.

 Step #3: Selected users must log in to re-encrypt their Vault with their Azure AD or Okta account

 Users selected for conversion in Step #2 above must log in to LastPass to re-encrypt their Vault with their Azure AD or Okta account, as follows:

 - The user logs in with their existing username and Master Password via the LastPass web browser extension only.

-- Upon logging in to LastPass, the user is redirected to their Azure AD or Okta (Identity Provider) sign in page where they must sign in with their Active Directory account.
+- Upon logging in to LastPass, the user is redirected to their Azure AD or Okta (Identity Provider) sign in page where they must sign in with their Active Directory account for their Identity Provider.

 - A progress bar is displayed to indicate that the user's LastPass Vault is being re-encrypted with their Azure AD or Okta account.